Analysis: Italy's Monti loses his shine

 A common complaint is the gulf between his rhetoric and actions.
 Critics say he convincingly explains the need for reform only for the measures to be less sweeping than anticipated.

-Before watering down his labor reform, he said he was no longer willing to negotiate with unions and threatened to step down if the country was not "ready".
+Before watering down his labour reform, he said he was no longer willing to negotiate with unions and threatened to step down if the country was not "ready".

 "The question is not whether the country is ready, because it has already shown that it is, the question is whether the government is ready, because so far its reforms have not lived up to expectations," said Alberto Mingardi, head of the free-market Bruno Leoni think-tank.